-The main difference you’ll notice between a Thai massage and the regular massage style is the lack of equipment.
-Whereas Swedish and deep tissue massages take place using a massage table, Thai massages take place upon a floor mat to allow the client a more complete range of motion.
+The main difference you’ll notice between a Thai massage and a regular body massage style is the lack of equipment.
+Whereas Swedish and deep tissue massages take place using a massage table, Thai massages take place on a floor mat to allow the client a more complete range of motion.
 Normally, the client lies on a mat or massage mattress on the floor, rather than a specialist massage table.

-The practitioner will slowly move your body through multiple stretches, using the weight and pressure of their body to assist the recipient once they are safely on the mat.
+The therapist will slowly move your body through multiple stretching, using the weight and pressure of your body to assist the recipient once they are safely on the mat.

-Oil isn’t used and your muscles aren’t usually kneaded, unlike a Swedish massage.
+Oil isn’t used and your muscles aren’t usually kneaded, unlike Swedish massage therapy.

-Thai massage can benefit your health in numerous ways, many of which are supported by scientific studies.
+Thai massage is a form of therapeutic touch that can benefit your health in numerous ways, many of which are supported by scientific studies.
 If you get a massage once a year, it will be relaxing, but it won’t undo a lifetime of muscle tension.
 Typically, once every week or two is ideal for keeping your muscle tissue pliable and in good shape.
-Other benefits include;

 How Does Thai Massage Work

 In a traditional Thai massage, practitioners use their hands, thumbs, elbows, forearms, and even their feet on occasion, to reduce tension in their client’s muscles.
 Thai massage is based on the principle that energy moves through your body via predictable pathways or lines commonly known as sens.